weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Limit result groups

-To limit results to similar groups of objects, use the [`autocut`](../api/graphql/additional-operators.md#autocut) filter to set the number of groups to return.
+To limit results to groups of similar distances to the query, use the [`autocut`](../api/graphql/additional-operators.md#autocut) filter to set the number of groups to return.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">